-To speed and simplify the permit process for all scales of work, applicants should become aware of the requirements for the work they propose to undertake.
+To expedite and simplify the permit process for all scales of work, applicants should become aware of the requirements for the work they propose to undertake.
 Cultural Services staff can give advice on the type of permit required, and provide guidance on interpreting Heritage Policies and Guidelines.
-Additional advice can be obtained from Heritage Vaughan, which may also be able to assist in historical and technical research.
+Good internet resources, for work on heritage buildings are listed in Section 9.3.2.

-The City may require the applicant to engage a heritage consultant to provide advice to both the City and the applicant at the review stage.
-This may be appropriate for larger developments.
+The City may require the applicant for more complex developments to engage a heritage consultant to provide advice to both the City and the applicant at the review stage.